RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

   * Verfiy the card with the version you selected in applications.
   * Click on Approve and then promote will be enabled

-4.Now, Access petclinic application in the format http://<ipaddress>:8080/petclinic.
+4. Now, Access petclinic application in the format http://<ipaddress>:8080/petclinic.
 Petclinic application home page will open.

-Now, Promote Petclinic in other envionment:
+Now, Promote Petclinic in other enviornment:

 1. Import a ubuntu node or Launch a Blueprint.
 Wait until the Node Bootstrap successfully.

-2. Create a Chef Task in **Orchestratino Tab** and Save by adding **tomcatall_rl** and **deploy_war** cookbooks.
+2. Create a Chef Task in **Orchestration Tab** and Save by adding **tomcat-all-rl** and **deploy_war** cookbooks.

 3. Go to **applications tab** and click on **promote** and select the target enviornment and Select the job, which you created in step 2 and node, which you launched or imported and click on Promote

-4.Now, Access petclinic application in the format http://<ipaddress>:8080/petclinic.
+4. Now, Access petclinic application in the format http://<ipaddress>:8080/petclinic.
 Petclinic application home page will open.

 **Following video demonstrates how to Deploy and Promote Petclinic:**